Butare: Culture

 The Ethnographic Museum was built in the early 1990s and is a source of information on the cultural history of the country and the region.

 Sports

-The city has one professional football team competing in the top-flight of Rwanda football – Mukura Victory Sports, currently playing in the Rwanda Premier League and plays its home games at Stade Huye.
+The city has one professional football team competing in the top-flight of Rwanda football – Mukura Victory Sports, currently playing in the Rwanda Premier League.
+It plays its home games at Stade Huye.

 Places of worship

 Among the places of worship, they are predominantly Christian churches and temples : Roman Catholic Diocese of Butare (Catholic Church), (Lutheran Church of Rwanda (Lutheran World Federation), the Anglican Church of Rwanda (Anglican Communion), Union of Baptist Churches in Rwanda (Baptist World Alliance), Assemblies of God, Church of the Nazarene.
 There are also Muslim mosques.

 Transportation

 The city is served by Butare Airport, a small civilian airport, administered by the Rwanda Civil Aviation Authority.